telerik/ajax-docs/controls/grid/performance/ajaxifying-radgrid.md

 The main idea of the AJAX framework is the elimination of full-page postbacks.
 In contrast, only the relevant parts of the page are updated, without a disturbing refresh.
 Moreover, the markup that is transferred between the client machine and the server is reduced dramatically, which results in a significant performance improvement.

 Telerik RadGrid interoperate with the AJAX technology completely behind the scenes eliminating the need for further intervention of the developer.
 All you have to do is connect the grid to a **RadAjaxManager** or wrap it inside **RadAjaxPanel/MS UpdatePanel**.
-This will make all elements of the grid, which typically make a postback (e.g. **Buttons**, **ImageButtons**, **LinkButtons**) to perform a silent AJAXcallback instead.
+This will make all elements of the grid, which typically make a postback (e.g. **Buttons**, **ImageButtons**, **LinkButtons**) to perform a cilent AJAX callback instead.

 Furthermore, there is a mechanism for making any control integrated in the grid to perform AJAX callbacks instead of postbacks.
 For example, the drag-and-drop for grouping and column reordering uses that mechanism to facilitate no-postback experience.